LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   typesets and character spacing.
 It is therefore preferable to train a model on your own typewriter.
 - For best results, the typewritten text should be <b>double spaced</b> to avoid segmentation mistakes or omissions and the 8 1/2" x 11" typewritten pages should be <b>scanned at a resolution of 600 dpi</b>, as this resolution was used when writing the code.
 - Every typewritten line should have <b>at least five adjoining letters</b> in order to be properly detected.
-Should a line only contain a word with four or fewer letters, one could make up for the missing letters by using any character (other than "#") overlaid with a hashtag, which will be interpreted by the code as an empty string, and will not impact the meaningful text on the line in the final rich text format (RTF) document.
+Should a line only contain a word with four or fewer letters, you could make up for the missing letters by using any character (other than "#") overlaid with a hashtag, which will be interpreted by the code as an empty string, and will not impact the meaningful text on the line in the final rich text format (RTF) document.
 - The <b>hashtag character is reserved</b> for designating typos, as a hyphen or equal sign overlaid with a hashtag are very similar to a hashtag character by itself and would lead to OCR accuracy loss if it were used as a regular character.